 The Water System Operations Group, Conveyance & Distribution Section, currently has three (3) openings for Operations & Maintenance Technician IV (Mechanical) within the Western Region Unit (Conveyance & Distribution) located at our Soto Street Facility in Los Angeles, CA.

-Performs journey level mechanical maintenance tasks and activities at conveyance and distribution systems within LA County, including but not limited to treatment plants, aqueduct pump plant, chemical unloading, reservoirs, hydroelectric plants, along right-of-ways, and at other facilities utilizing equipment, processes and systems to ensure ongoing reliability of water and power delivery.
+JOB SUMMARY Performs journey level mechanical maintenance tasks and activities at conveyance and distribution systems within LA County, including but not limited to treatment plants, aqueduct pump plant, chemical unloading, reservoirs, hydroelectric plants, along right-of-ways, and at other facilities utilizing equipment, processes and systems to ensure ongoing reliability of water and power delivery.

 The C & D Mechanic's activities in conveyance and distribution include inspecting, maintaining, and improving mechanical systems associated with large equipment, infrastructure, and assets such as valves, hydraulic systems, compressors, pumps, turnouts and pipelines, feeders and canals, control and pressure-relief structures, reservoirs, and other appurtenances and processes related to the effective delivery of water and electric power.
 Also, activities include operating utility trucks, cranes/rigging and heavy equipment.
 Operational activities include water flow changes and adjusting flow pressure settings in control and pressure relief structures, including shutdown and outage operations for maintenance such as dewatering, disinfecting and refilling.

-1. Performs a wide variety of journey mechanical preventive and corrective maintenance (PM/CM) on conveyance and distribution related systems, processes and facilities to ensure conveyance and distribution reliability that may include work on: valves of various sizes, configuration and operation control (manual and motor) including pneumatic and hydraulic systems, pipelines, feeders, aqueducts, canals, siphons, reservoirs, pumps, lubrication and cooling equipment, control and pressure relief structures and associated equipment/assets and cranes and rigging systems.
+Conveyance and Distribution 1.
+Performs a wide variety of journey mechanical preventive and corrective maintenance (PM/CM) on conveyance and distribution related systems, processes and facilities to ensure conveyance and distribution reliability that may include work on: valves of various sizes, configuration and operation control (manual and motor) including pneumatic and hydraulic systems, pipelines, feeders, aqueducts, canals, siphons, reservoirs, pumps, lubrication and cooling equipment, control and pressure relief structures and associated equipment/assets and cranes and rigging systems.

 2. Completes preventive and corrective maintenance activities on large-scale water conveyance and distribution infrastructure and assets including tunnels, pipelines, feeders, and reservoirs, to maintain distribution system integrity, capacity, and operational reliability.